 Fr.
 Joseph Goldsmith (Fr.
 Joe)

 Fr.
 Joseph Francisco "Joe" Goldsmith comes from a military family that settled down in Fairfax, VA.
 His Dad is from Panama and his Mom from Youngstown, Ohio.
 He studied Chemical Engineering on scholarship at VCU with a minor in business.
 After college he lived in Richmond for five more years, working as an IT consultant, enjoying the city and growing in faith.
 For many years he heard God calling him to look into priesthood.
 In 2006 he applied for seminary and was accepted at Catholic University (DC), being ordained in 2012 as a priest of Jesus Christ.
 In 2020, he completed an STL graduate degree with a thesis on the history of marriage in New Spain (Mexico).
 His passions include music, cooking, travel, and speaking Spanish.
-He is blessed to have served as parochial vicar in Blessed Sacrament (Harrisonburg), Our Lady of Mt Carmel (Newport News) and now as administrator in the Cluster Parishes of St. John, Sacred Heart, and St. James.
+He is blessed to have served as parochial vicar in Blessed Sacrament (Harrisonburg), Our Lady of Mt Carmel (Newport News) and now as pastor in the Cluster Parishes of St. John, Sacred Heart, and St. James.

 Fr.
 Julz Buena (Fr.
 Julio)

 Fr.
 Julz was ordained on September 11, 1990.
 He is a native of Baao, Camarines Sur.
 He is Filipino.
 He has a Bachelor of Science Major in Philosophy and Minor in English and Bachelor of Science in Sacred Theology.
 His first assignment was a Parochial Vicar at St. John the Evangelist.

 His parish assignments were 5 in the Philippines, four in the USA.
 He came to the Cluster in 2017 and even though he does not speak fluently in Spanish, he offers masses in Spanish at Sacred Heart.